 - Click Install via Chrome Store.

-- In the Google Chrome Web Store, click on Add to Chrome.
+- In the Google Chrome Web Store, click Add to Chrome.

 - Click Add extension.

-Powering up is pretty cool, but rest assured that your Pear Deck for Google Slides presentations will work exactly the way they always have even if you never install it the extension.
-That means the interactivity and student engagement you know and love will work just as it always has; no animations needed.
+Powering up is pretty cool, but rest assured that your Pear Deck for Google Slides presentations will work exactly as they always have even if you never install the extension.
+The interactivity and student engagement you know and love works just as always; no animations needed.